lrivales/readme-generator/README.md

   This a README.md generator.
 This can be used to create README.md files for any project that will be uploaded to GitHub.

   ## Installation
-  Run ‘git clone’ of this repository to your local directory.
+  1. Run ‘git clone’ of this repository to your local directory.
+  2. From the directory where you cloned the repository, run 'npm init' to download all required packages.

   ## Usage
   1. Install Node.js on your local machine (https://nodejs.org/en/).